 LOW-CARB was present at the 5th EU Conference on Sustainable Urban Mobility Plans, organized by the European Commission and held in in Nicosia, Cyprus, on May 14th and 15th, 2018 (presentations available).
 But it doesn't stop there!
 We will also be at the CIVITAS Forum Conference on September 19th-21st in Umeå, Sweden, which deals with topics of sustainable urban mobility & pioneering solutions for cleaner EU transport.
 On November 22nd-23rd, we will also be in Manchester, UK, for the Annual Polis Conference, focused on transport innovation for sustainable cities and regions.
 So, come and join us!

 Szeged (south Hungary) is currently involved in two major EU projects focussing on mobility issues incl. building a data-driven, responsive transport system based on multi-institutional cooperation.
 As part of LOW CARB, Szeged Transport Company will develop a CO2 Trip Calculator and company travel plans.
-Having recently signed the LOW-CARB Declaration, the city’s Vice Mayor tells us its mobility horizons in an interview.
+After recently signing LOW-CARB's Declaration, the Vice Mayor tells us its mobility horizons in in this interview.

 Luka Mladenovič, researcher at the Urban Planning Institute of the Republic of Slovenia, joined LOW-CARB's board of advisers to share insights and recommendations to help better realize the project’s objectives with his substantial experience.
 Find out how he is directly involved with encouraging Slovenian municipalities’ to develop SUMPs.
 Read more...